bigyihsuan/CsLorax/README.md

 # `CsLorax`

-This is a C# implementation of a language inspired by the [Lorax][1] proposal for a tree-based programming language, with some liberties taken.
+This is a C# implementation of a language inspired by the [Lorax][1] proposal (link is dead, see the PDF in this repo) for a tree-based programming language, with some liberties taken.

 ## Goals